Ocanath/wav_to_uart/README.md

 In order to determine the re-encoding rate, use the simple formula: `baud/40'.
 This comes from: two bytes per sample (payload), two bytes header (COBS), 10 bits per byte = 40 bits, baud rate is bits/sec.

-So a potential workflow is:
+So the workflow for 921600 baud playback is:
 ```
 yt-dlp 'url to audio'
 ffmpeg -i audio.m4a audio.wav